nidhipandya/Credit_Risk_Analysis/README.md

 The precision for low risk loans is almost 100% but the precision for high risk loans is very low around 9%.
 It has highest precision for high risk loans compared to other models.

 ### Summary
+The results are almost same for oversampling and undersampling models.
+But the results highly improve with the Balanced Random Forest classifier and Easy Ensemble Adaboost Classifier.
+The accuracy score is around 90%.

 ##### Recommendation
-EasyEnsembleClassifier model can identify 93% of risky loans also It has a precision of almost 100% for good loans and only 9 % for high risk loans, looking the confusion matrix there are lot of false negatives and it failed to notice several good loan applications. but compare to other this model is better to use.
+EasyEnsembleClassifier model can identify 93% of risky loans also It has a precision of almost 100% for good loans and only 9 % for high risk loans, looking at the confusion matrix, there are lot of false negatives and it failed to notice several good loan applications. but compared to others, this model is better to use.

-* Processing time should be taken into consideration as the models all run at different rates of speed - this factor will be important when processing on a large-scale and considering service level expectations.
+Processing time should also be taken into consideration as the models all run at different rates of speed - this factor will be important when processing on a large-scale and considering service level expectations.